dexie/dexie-website/roadmap/dexie5.0.md

 # Type Safe Declation and Easier Class Mapping

-DB declaration will be possible within a single expression instead of specifying different schemas for different versions.
+DB declaration will be possible within a single expression instead of having to repeat declarations for the typings and for the actual schema (runtime).

-Dexie 5.0 will also support schema changes without updating version.
-We want to separate migration from table/index changes.
-Versions can be declared like before, but version increments will only be needed for the purpose of migrating data, not schema.
-Schema changes can be diffed with existing schema and updated automatically.
-Hopefully this will save people from common error of forgetting to increase version number on any schema change.

 ```ts
 class Friend {